michaelkornblum/armory/README.md

 This application is an inventory tracker for shopkeepers in a popular paper and dice rpg.

-Currently it is in Minimal Viable Product status.
-Although it is fully functional, I will be adding additional features.
+Currently, it is in Minimal Viable Product status.
+Although it's fully functional, I will be adding more features.

 -   create a modal dialogue box for deleting entries.